LazyVim/lazyvim.github.io/docs/configuration/lazy.nvim.md

 the plugins that support versioning, have outdated releases, which may break your Neovim install.

-If you still want try using the latest stable releases, you can set `config.defaults.version = "*"`
+If you still want to try using the latest stable releases, you can set `config.defaults.version = "*"`

 Some plugins that are known to break with their outdated release will still